Skip to content

 Answer has a very simple message: stop waiting for someone else to run your life.
 There’s a lot more to the book, but in the end it comes down to this.
 You don’t need more training, or a better boss or another degree, he says.
 You are as ready as you need to be right now to do what you really want to do, to make the change that you’ve been waiting for someone else to make, to reclaim ownership of your own life.
 He says it best in his talk The Right Use of Power: “Surrender to God, not to some third shift supervisor.”

 I read this with Jim Collins’s Good To Great and saw a lot of common messages.
 Block says that he doesn’t have any research to say what will happen if you take back your life, only that letting someone else own you is no way to live.
-Collins research unbeknowst to him shows correlations between the ways of living suggested by Block and long-tem success (correlation not causation).
+Collins research unbeknownst to him shows correlations between the ways of living suggested by Block and long-term success (correlation not causation).

 Leave a Reply

-Note: You may use basic HTML in your comments.
 Your email address will not be published.
+Required fields are marked *